Elton John: Musicianship

 John with Bernie Taupin (left) in 1971.
 They have collaborated on more than thirty albums to date.

 John has written with Bernie Taupin since 1967, when he answered an advertisement for talent placed in the popular UK music publication New Musical Express by Liberty Records A&R man Ray Williams.
 The pair have collaborated on more than 30 albums to date.
 Their method involves Taupin writing the lyrics on his own and sending them to John, who then writes music for them before recording the songs; the two are never in the same room during the process.
-In November 2017 John said of their 50-year partnership:We've never ever had an argument professionally or personally, which is extraordinary because most songwriters sometimes split up because they get jealous of each other.
+In November 2017, John said of their 50-year partnership:We've never ever had an argument professionally or personally, which is extraordinary because most songwriters sometimes split up because they get jealous of each other.
 And it's exciting because it's never changed from the first day we wrote songs.
 I still write the song when he's not there and then I go and play it to him.
 So the excitement is still the same as it was from day one and that's kept it fresh and it's kept it exciting.

 In 1992, along with Taupin, John was inducted into the Songwriter's Hall of Fame.
 He is a fellow of the British Academy of Songwriters, Composers and Authors (BASCA).
-His voice was once classed as a tenor prior to his throat surgery; it is now a baritone.
-Although John's music itself encompasses pop and rock, his piano playing is influenced by classical and gospel music.
-Paul Buckmaster did orchestral arranging for his studio albums during the 1970s.
+His voice was once classed as a tenor, but after his throat surgery is now a baritone.
+Emerging from the post-1960s singer-songwriter movement, John developed a pop rock, soft rock and glam rock musical style.
+While his songs mostly fall under two categories: the Beatles-esque pop and heavier rock, his piano playing is influenced by classical and gospel music.
+Paul Buckmaster even did orchestral arranging for his studio albums during the 1970s.
+John has also expressed interest in country, R&B and soul music, as well as experimenting with disco and synth-pop in the late 1970s and early 1980s, respectively.